BIMTECH PGDM Admissions 2026

 Let the maximum number of members in the company BELIANCE be n.

-Of all the member of members of BELIANCE, 3 members each interacted with 4 members of AXIAL.
+Of all the members of BELIANCE, 3 members each interacted with 4 members of AXIAL.

 Whereas the remaining (n − 3) members each interacted with 2 members of AXIAL.